Dick Groat: Trade to the Cardinals

 While the 1962 Pirates bounced back with a 93-win season, Brown had grown concerned about a pitching staff that relied heavily on veterans whose best days were behind them.
 The 32-year-old Groat had an inkling that he would be traded while he still had value, and his fears were realized in November, when he was dealt to the St. Louis Cardinals in exchange for pitcher Don Cardwell, a 15-game winner the previous season.
-Groat was deeply hurt by the trade, having hoped to become a Pirates coach and possibly manager after retirement as a player.
-He severed ties the organization until a 1990 reunion of the 1960 World Series team.
+Groat was deeply hurt by the trade, having hoped to become a Pirates' coach and possibly manager after his retirement as a player.
+He subsequently severed ties with the organization until a 1990 reunion of the 1960 World Series team.